 Avoid Unnecessary Duplication

 Before you embark on your Systematic Review journey it is recommended that you search the literature for Systematic Reviews that have been done on your topic or for prospective Systematic Reviews.
+A few examples of databases to search for this purpose would be:

 Ask a Librarian